AyeCode/invoicing/readme.txt

 = 1.0.17 =
 * Show confirmation message when cancelling subscriptions - CHANGED
+* Ability to set the receiver email for admin invoice notifications - ADDED

 = 1.0.16 =
 * Conflict with Pricing Manager Addon - FIXED